 4. Plenty of Festive Lights

-Chattanooga’s Holiday Trail of Lights is a collection of 13 of the best places to find Christmas lights and holiday cheer around the city.
-Attractions on the Trail include Lights at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, the Tennessee Aquarium’s Holiday Under the Peaks, and Ruby Falls Christmas Underground, where you’ll walk through a secret underground passage.
+Chattanooga’s Holiday Trail of Lights is a curated list of the best places to find Christmas lights and holiday cheer around the city.
+Attractions on the Trail include Lights at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, and the Tennessee Aquarium’s Holiday Under the Peaks.

 6. The Polar Express in 3D at the IMAX

 Sure, The Polar Express might technically be a kids' movie, but there’s no denying that it appeals to all ages.
 The film became an instant classic upon its release in 2004, and the years have only made its heartwarming story better.
 Gather up the whole family for a 3D viewing of The Polar Express and then warm up with hot chocolate just around the corner at downtown’s newest Starbucks on Broad Street.